Chat and Conversational English Practice on Skype

 What do we do in the sessions?

-Skype - In the reading room on Mondays we read out loud.
+Skype - Mondays - In the reading room on Mondays we read out loud.
 Due to time restrictions if the room is full, not everyone will be able to read out loud, but we do try to make sure everyone who attends regularly has a go.

-In the Monday and Wednesday sessions we usually start with a topic.
+We usually start with a topic.
 This can involve an article or short skit to get people to speak out loud.
 We try to give feedback on English pronunciation and English speaking skills, if you don't want any feedback, just say so.

 What should you do in the sessions?